Tagirijus/plainvoice/DEVELOPMENT.md

 ### Document class

 This is a class, which represents any kind of document.
 It has DocumentType as a class component.
-This component holds the folder and the pre-built data types, which would nbe stored into YAML even with an "empty" data set.
-This way empty pre-filled "null-values" would be readabel in the YAML as well and the user would know what kind of data are needed for a specific kind of document type.
+The class itself can get a dict to load its own attributes from and it can output the own attributes to a dict or a YAML string.

+### DocumentConnector class

+This class is for connecting objects of the class Document.
+The idea of connecting / linking documents is to have a YAML list with dictionaries, where the key describes the document type and its value is the absolute file path to the document.
+In case of unlinking, the link will get removed from the previously linked document as well to keep things in sync.
+The class itsel is a component of the Document class.

 ### DocumentType class

 Basically describes the Document class.
-See above.
+It is a component of the Document class and holds the folder and the pre-built data types, which would be stored into YAML even with an "empty" data set.
+This way empty pre-filled "null-values" would be readable in the YAML as well and the user would know what kind of data are needed for a specific kind of document type.

 ### File class